 ClickUp

-ClickUp is a project management tool that tries to bring everything into one place—tasks, docs, goals, chat, and more.
-It’s built for teams that want to customize the way they manage work without needing multiple apps.
-Whether you're a startup managing daily tasks or a larger team planning complex projects, ClickUp lets you adjust almost every part of the platform.
-Some users use it for just to-do lists, while others run entire departments through it.
+ClickUp is a project management tool built for teams that want to customize the way they manage work without needing multiple apps.
+It brings everything into one place, including tasks, docs, goals, chat, and more.
+Some users use it just for to-do lists, while others run entire departments through it.

 - Everything view: See tasks across all spaces, folders, and lists in one central spot.

-- Custom fields: Add your own fields to match your team’s unique needs—like status, priority, budget, or type.
+- Custom fields: Add your fields to match your team’s unique needs.

 - Docs and wikis: Create and store docs right next to your tasks.